How to Become a Dialysis Technician in 2026

 What Dialysis Technicians Do

-Dialysis technicians prepare, monitor, and clean dialysis machines used to remove waste and excess fluid from patients’ blood.
-They work closely with nurses and physicians to ensure treatments are safe and comfortable.
+Dialysis technicians prepare, monitor, and clean the machines used to remove waste and excess fluid from patients’ blood.
+They work closely with nurses and physicians to keep treatments safe and comfortable, and they spend most of their shift at the chairside with patients who often come in several times a week.

 Typical Responsibilities